impredicative/irc-rss-feed-bot/README.md

 Note that per-feed deduplication is implicitly specific to its channel.
 * **`https`**: If `true`, links that start with `http://` are changed to start with `https://` instead.
 Its default value is `false`.
+* **`new`**: This indicates up to how many entries of a new feed to post.
+A new feed is defined as one with no prior posts in its channel.
+The default value is `some` which is interpreted as 3.
+The default is intended to limit flooding a channel when one or more new feeds are added.
+A string value of `none` is interpreted as 0 and will skip all entries for a new feed.
+A value of `all` will skip no entries for a new feed, and is not recommended.
+In any case, future entries in the feed are not affected by this option on subsequent reads, and they are all forwarded without a limit.
 * **`period`**: This indicates how frequently to read the feed in hours on an average.
 Its default value is 1.
 Conservative polling is recommended.
 A value below 0.25 is changed to a minimum of 0.25.
 The first read is delayed by up to a uniformly distributed random 10% so as to better distribute the load of multiple